Louisiana revokes nursing home licenses after deaths - NewsBreak

 Louisiana revokes nursing home licenses after deaths

-BATON ROUGE, La. — Louisiana health officials announced Tuesday that they are revoking the licenses of seven nursing homes that were evacuated to a warehouse where seven residents died after Hurricane Ida amid conditions deemed squalid.
-Department of Health Secretary Dr. Courtney N. Phillips said in a statement that the homes "clearly failed to execute their emergency preparedness plans to provide essential care and services to their residents."www.startribune.com
+Louisiana health officials announced Tuesday that they are revoking the licenses of seven nursing homes that were evacuated to a warehouse where seven residents died after Hurricane Ida amid conditions deemed squalid.
+Department of Health Secretary Dr. Courtney N. Phillips said in a statement that the homes “clearly failed to execute their emergency preparedness plans to provide essential care and services to their residents.”

+State health officials have launched an investigation into the deaths at a warehouse facility in Tangipahoa Parish where 843 residents from seven nursing facilities operated were sent before Ida roared ashore in southeast Louisiana on Aug.
+29